CORONAVIRUS: Latest updates here.

 Feb 13th, 2020

-The mastery of Leopoldstadt is that the lives of the multitudinous central family appeals at first, to everyone.
-The humanity of celebration, love, infidelity, place and life, in general, are warming and universal.
+The mastery of Leopoldstadt is that the lives of the multitudinous central family appeal at first, to everyone.
+The humanity of celebration, love, infidelity, place, and life, in general, are warming and universal.
 From the genial Ludwig's love of mathematics to the youngest children galloping about, it could be anyone's family, anywhere in the world.
 But this is Stoppard's family, and by a stroke of fate, he was one of the lucky ones.
-This vivid world is soon to be shattered and as the matriarch bemoans, in the comfortable sitting room of 1900, how time has made strangers of the subjects in the family photo album, the sentiment turns from light to dark as by 1955, even the merest hint of a memory of someone is precious.
+This vivid world is soon to be shattered and as the matriarch bemoans, in the comfortable sitting room of 1900, how time has made strangers of the subjects in the family photo album.
+The sentiment turns from light to dark as, by 1955, even the merest hint of a memory of someone is precious.

 By the third part, we're given a loosely fictionalised version of Stoppard in Leo, who, raised in Britain after his mother escaped with her partner, is at first unable to see himself in the disparate family members he encounters on a trip to the city, but by the last is completely devastated when the fates of his long lost family are revealed.
 It makes for a powerful end to what is not just a powerful, but essential, play for both playwright and audience.

 If at 81, this represents Stoppard's last play, it would seem that he has saved the best for last and could perhaps have only written about his family's story after such a long life and career,

 But this is not your normal Stoppard, it's his most accessible, masterful, and deeply moving.
 A rare piece of theatre and one I suspect will stick with you for many years to come.

 View our show pages for more information about Leopoldstadt, Wyndhams Theatre.

 Sound good to you?
 Share this page on social media and let your friends know about it.

 I want email news and updates for events in my area!
 Read how we protect your data.